weBidji/sign-up-form/README.md

 # sign-up-form
-Sign-up form for The Odin Project
+Sign-up form for The Odin Project.

+An assignment from the Full Stack JavaScript curriculum.